Cart (063) 02 16 220

 Support in Telegram telegram bot

-New season of FPV championship UADR Challenge 2019 Stage 1 in Kiev.
+Final of drone racing championship UADR Challenge 2019 Stage 5 in Odessa

-New season of FPV championship UADR Challenge 2019 Stage 1 in Kiev.
+Final of drone racing championship UADR Challenge 2019 Stage 5 in Odessa

 Drones are saving endangered species